 Every October, Midtown partners with Studio Samuel to celebrate International Day of the Girl.

 For more than a decade, Midtown has been involved with organizations helping people battling cancer.
 Midtown’s largest annual donations are made to the Prevent Cancer Foundation, a non-profit solely dedicated to cancer prevention and early detection, and Living in Pink, a group working to improve the lives of those living with breast cancer, celebrate survivors, and find a cure.
 Not only is Moreau a “Pink Power” sponsor for Living in Pink, but all of Midtown regularly participates in their annual luncheon, as well as the “Running in Pink” 5K to raise awareness and funds for cancer research.

 In the peak of the COVID-19 pandemic, we teamed up with local restaurants, Fat Pete’s BBQ and Chef Geoff’s, to donate hundreds of meals to the staff serving on the frontline of the pandemic at The George Washington University Hospital in DC.
 We are incredibly grateful for the brave teams at our local hospitals and medical centers for the sacrifices they make to help our nation fight COVID-19.

-At Midtown, giving back happens all year round.
-Each month, Moreau encourages employees to take the lead by suggesting causes for the company to support.
-Once agreed upon, Midtown’s Culture Committee spends the week raising awareness and gathering donations.
-Employees wear jeans to signify they contributed to that month’s charity and Moreau often invites speakers from the selected organization to visit Midtown.
+Midtown also encourages employees to take the lead each month by suggesting their own causes to support.
+Once agreed upon, Midtown spends the week raising awareness and gathering donations (which will be matched by the company).
+Employees wear jeans to signify they have contributed to that month’s charity and Moreau often invites speakers from the selected organization to visit Midtown.
 While these visitors share their mission and educate employees about social issues, they also offer additional opportunities to get involved.